sjswitzer/SchemeJS/let.md

   ])

 The idea being to erase any top-level let_ expressions.
 Any that remain can interpreted dynamically, if the client language chooses to use that.
+It's a it of extra complication, but it allows for the faithful representation of javascript function scopes, which encompass the params and top-level lets.

 Namespaces are string-keyed entries in the scope. "use-ns", again, adds the namespace to the scope.
 So, for instance, (use-ns .web-gfx) resolves globalScope["web-gfx"] then adds it to the current scope so that, say, "move-to" resolves to .web-gfx.move-to.
 The mechanics of representing and using namespaces seems clear enough: first, a variable